TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/control-limit-traffic/rate-limiting.md

 ## Setting up a key-level per-endpoint rate limit

-If you want to restrict the request rate for specific API clients to a specific endpoint of an API, you should use the security policy to assign per-endpoint rate limits.
-The allowance that you configure in the policy will be consumed by any requests made to that specific endpoint using a key generated from that policy.
-Each key will have its own allowance, for example: if a policy grants access to an API endpoint with `rate=5 per=60` then three clients using keys generated from that policy will each independently be able to make 5 requests in any 60 second period to that particular endpoint of the API before receiving the `HTTP 429 Too Many Requests` error.
+To restrict the request rate for specific API clients on particular endpoints, you can use the security policy to assign per-endpoint rate limits.
+These limits are set within the policy and will be #enforced for any requests made to that endpoint by clients using keys generated from that policy.

+Each key will have its own independent rate limit allowance.
+For example, if a policy grants access to an endpoint with a rate limit of 5 requests per 60 seconds, each client with a key from that policy can make 5 requests to the endpoint in any 60-second period.
+Once the limit is reached, the client will receive an HTTP `429 Too Many Requests` error.

-Any API endpoints that don't have endpoint-level rate limits configured will inherit the key-level per-API or key-level global rate limit depending upon which is configured.
+If no per-endpoint rate limit is defined, the endpoint will inherit the key-level per-API rate limit or the global rate limit, depending on what is configured.

 {{< note success >}}
 **Note**